northernpaws/lasernet/controller/distro/README.md

 $ apt -o="Acquire::AllowInsecureRepositories=true" update
 $ apt-get install -y --allow-unauthenticated pengutronix-archive-keyring

+# Update securely now that we have the signing key.
 $ apt-get update

 # To list the available toolchain packages.